MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

                                           SPECIAL ACCESS for tokenGroupsGlobalAndUniversal
                                           READ PROPERTY

-To correct this issue, you need to enable TGGAU on account used for the Analysis Services windows service.
+To correct this issue, you need to enable TGGAU on the account used for the Analysis Services windows service.

 **Another possibility for username or password incorrect**